junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Same thing."
 Dean mumbles.

 "It's a disguise.
-I like it, I keep it, problem?" the Doctor cocks his head.
+I like it, I keep it, problem?" the Doctor cocks his head in challenge.

 "Or it might be a malfunction in the Camouflage Unit and Cloaking Device, probably the chameleon circuit has broken down?"
 Cas suggests kindly.